Wild Mouse (Original)

 NOTES

 1. It was in Seattle where Ted Hopkins, manager of Australia’s Luna Park, saw the Wild Mouse in operation and bought a license from Mack Rides to build his own version in Australia.
-His version was pretty much the same as the ride that was at Lagoon and can be experienced in this video.
+His version was pretty much the same as the ride that was at Lagoon and can be viewed in this video.

 separator